Finallf/terraria/README.md

 <br>

 ---
-## 💪 Como contribuir para o projeto
+## 💪 How to contribute to the project

-1. Faça um **fork** do projeto.
+1. Fork the project.
-2. Crie uma nova branch com as suas alterações: `git checkout -b my-feature`
+2. Create a new branch with your changes: `git checkout -b my-feature`
-3. Salve as alterações e crie uma mensagem de commit contando o que você fez: `git commit -m "feature: My new feature"`
+3. Save the changes and create a commit message describing what you did: `git commit -m "feature: My new feature"`
-4. Envie as suas alterações: `git push origin my-feature`
+4. Send your changes: `git push origin my-feature`
-> Caso tenha alguma dúvida confira este [guia de como contribuir no GitHub](./CONTRIBUTING.md)
+> If you have any questions, check out this guide on how to contribute on GitHub: [📖](./CONTRIBUTING.md)

 <br>